OptimalMatch/MarketSystemsResearch/readme.md

 The current system uses 1-2 CPU cores for order matching and trade settlement, and 1-2 CPU cores for visualization.
 The number of CPU cores can be adjusted in the configuration file.

 Out of the gate, we see 85k orders/sec and 34k trades/sec.
 It stabilizes at around 40k orders/sec and 20k trades/sec.
-HFT systems can reach up to 100k orders/sec and 50k trades/sec.
+HFT systems can reach up to 100k orders/sec and 50k trades/sec for the one ticker symbol.
 If we separated the metrics capture further, we could reach that level.

 Example Output: